Did You Know?

-Samson wanting to marry a Philistine girl (who was not of his own people) was the Lord’s will (Judg 14:1-4).
+It was God’s will for Samson to marry a Philistine girl, who was not of his own people (Judg 14:1-4).

-The Gileadites tested people to see if they were their enemies the Ephraimites by making them say “Shibboleth.”
+To see if people were their enemies, the Ephraimites, the Gileadites tested them by making them say “Shibboleth.”
 The Ephraimites couldn’t pronounce it right, saying “Sibboleth,” and when they mispronounced it, they were captured and killed (Judg 12:4-6).

 Saul was so afraid when they tried to make him king, he hid in some luggage so they couldn’t find him (1 Sam 10:21-22).

 Saul gave David’s wife Michal to a man named Palti (1 Sam 25:44).
 David later got her back (2 Sam 3:13-16).

 The prophet Nathan gave Solomon the name “Jedidiah,” meaning “beloved of the Lord” (2 Sam 12:25).